AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/general/diagnosing-a-data-discrepancy.md

 ---
+description: This article provides solutions for troubleshooting discrepancies between a Magento Business Intelligence (MBI) report and a query or third-party report.
+labels: Magento Business Intelligence,MBI,report,data discrepancies,troubleshooting,how to
 title: Diagnosing a data discrepancy
-labels: Magento Business Intelligence,MBI,report,data discrepancies,troubleshooting,how to
 ---

+# Diagnosing a data discrepancy

 This article provides solutions for troubleshooting discrepancies between a Magento Business Intelligence (MBI) report and a query or third-party report.